Warm, Welcoming, Mediterranean-Inspired Winter Menu

 Change up your winter gatherings with this warm and welcoming Mediterranean menu!

 As we gather with family and friends for the holidays and other winter events, food is almost always the centerpiece.
-For a flavorful, comforting and healthy change from traditional fare, give this Mediterranean-inspired winter menu a try:
+For many, the holidays are all about tradition – having that special menu that is only enjoyed that one day out of the year.
+Yet, for those days surrounding “the” holiday, it’s nice to have a menu that is warm, welcoming, and perhaps a bit different to serve family and friends.
+It’s even better when all or part of the menu can be prepared ahead!
+For a flavorful, comforting, and healthy change from traditional fare, give this Mediterranean-inspired winter menu a try.

 - MOROCCAN LAMB TAGINE